Duck-exe/Duck-exe/README.md

 When I am away from research and coding, you can find me:

 * 🏊 Swimming
-* 🏸 Playing badminton
+* 🏸 Playing Badminton
 * 🚴 Cycling
-* 📖 Exploring emerging AI and robotics research
+* 📖 Exploring emerging AI and Robotics research

 ---